Implications of $A_4$ modular symmetry on Neutrino mass, Mixing and Leptogenesis with Linear Seesaw: Leptogenesis

 with

-Upon diagonalization, we get three sets of nearly degenerate mass states.
-We further assume that the lightest pair with TeV scale masses dominantly contribute to the CP asymmetry.
+As noticed from Eqn. \eqref{Mrs_masses}, we get three sets of nearly degenerate mass states after diagonalization.
+We further assume that the lightest pair with TeV scale masses dominantly contribute to the CP asymmetry\footnote{We also have heavier fermions i.e., $N_2^\pm$ and $N_3^\pm$, whose decays can also generate lepton asymmetry.
+But these heavy fermions decouple early and moreover the asymmetry can be washed out from the inverse decays of lighter fermion mass eigenstates i.e., $\ell H \to N_1^\pm$.
+Even though we consider the asymmetry generated from other fermions (i.e., $N_2^\pm, N_3^\pm$), the final asymmetry hardly changes upto a maximum of 3 times the asymmetry generated from $N_1^\pm$ in one flavor approximation, which does not really make any appreciable difference in the final result.}.
 The small mass splitting between the lightest states implies the contribution from one loop self energy of heavy particle decay dominates over the vertex diagram.
 The expression for CP asymmetry is given by \cite{Pilaftsis:1997jf,Gu:2010xc}